GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

 ## Installing Tekton pipeline `ta-liberty-pipeline`

 This will install the pipeline under the namespace `ta-liberty-pipeline-pro`.
-To have different namespace,  the yamls available in `src` folder have to be modified accordingly.
+(To have different namespace,  the yaml filess available in `src` folder have to be modified accordingly).

 Here are the steps to install this pipeline in RHOCP.